IBM/watson-calorie-counter/README.md

 1. Press the above ``Deploy to Bluemix`` button and then click on ``Deploy``.

 2. In Toolchains, click on Delivery Pipeline to watch while the app is deployed.
-Once deployed, the app can be viewed by clicking 'View app'.

 ![](doc/source/images/toolchain-pipeline.png)